FREEDOM Personnel & Faculty

 Facilitation Foci: Business, Governance & Retail Education Facilitator

 Abhishek has a Bachelor of Commerce, Accountancy (Honours) from the University of Calcutta and a Masters of Business Administration (MBA), Marketing and Finance.
-He has completed his PhD at the University of Waikato.
+He has completed his PhD in Finance and Governance at the University of Waikato.
 Abhishek’s goal is to help leaders and ‘change makers’ to succeed more easily.
 His efforts are guided by the values of impact and genuine caring and concern for others.
 Abhishek seeks to liberate the potential for genius that is present in every person and every system; and then to help point it in the direction that matters most for their world.
-Abhishek has diverse work experience in Executive Retail Sales Management (Insurance), Sales Management, Agribusiness insolvency, Currency Management, Research Assisting, Tutoring and academic programme reviewing.
+Abhishek has diverse work experience in Executive Retail Sales Management (Insurance), Sales Management, Agribusiness insolvency, Currency Management, Research Assisting, Tutoring, Academic Programme Reviewing, Curriculum design, Academic Quality Assurance and Professional Educational Facilitation.
 Abhishek serves as Treasurer on the Board of the International Higher Education Curriculum Design and Academic Leadership Society.
-A skilled communicator, Abhishek is highly effective in supporting adult learners to succeed and supporting business people to analyse themselves and progress, he has a special interest in Governance capability building.
+A skilled communicator, Abhishek is highly effective in supporting adult learners, national and international, to succeed and supporting business people to analyse themselves and progress, he has a special interest in Governance capability building.

 Abhishek has published peer-reviewed research related to empowering, sustaining and understanding small business failure and survival in New Zealand.
-Abhishek is also currently studying to be a professional educational facilitator.
+He's currently undertaking further graduate qualifications in higher education.

 Recent publications/research in progress